Unexpected Phenomenology in Particle-Based Ice Absent in Magnetic Spin Ice: Abstract

-Particle-based ices have often been considered essentially equivalent to magnet-based spin ices.
-Yet, the two differ essentially in frustration and energetics.
-We show that particle-based ices can be mapped exactly into spin ices coupled to a background field.
-In trivial geometries the field has no effect and at equilibrium the two systems are indeed equivalent.
-In non-trivial cases, however, the field controls a richer phenomenology, absent in magnetic ices, and still largely unexplored: ice rule fragility, topological charge transfer, radial polarization, decimation induced disorder, glassiness.
+While particle-based ices are often considered essentially equivalent to magnet-based spin ices, the two differ essentially in frustration and energetics.
+We show that at equilibrium particle-based ices correspond exactly to spin ices coupled to a background field.
+In trivial geometries, such a field has no effect, and the two systems are indeed thermodynamically equivalent.
+In other cases, however, the field controls a richer phenomenology, absent in magnetic ices, and still largely unexplored: ice rule fragility, topological charge transfer, radial polarization, decimation induced disorder, and glassiness.

 {\it Introduction.} The ice rule~\cite{bernal1933theory} has had an impactful history.
 Pauling employed it to explain~\cite{pauling1935structure} the zero point entropy of water ice~\cite{giauque1936entropy} as a consequence of the degeneracy in allocating two protons close to, and two away from, each oxygen atom sitting in any of the tetrahedron-based crystal structures of ice.
 However, the concept is more general.
 Consider binary spins placed along the edges of a graph, impinging in its vertices (Fig.~1).
 The topological charge of a vertex of coordination $z$ is the difference between the $n$ spins pointing in and the $z-n$ pointing out, or $q_n=2n-z$ (Fig 1).
 Then, an ice-manifold is the degenerate set of spin configurations that minimizes $|q|$ locally.
 If $z$ is even, the minimal $|q|$ is zero (for $z=4$, we recover the original ice rule, 2-in/2-out, of water ice and rare earth titanates magnets~\cite{Ramirez1999}).
 If $z$ is odd, ice rule vertices have charges $q=\pm1$ and the ice-manifold is a neutral plasma of topological charges~\cite{Moller2009, Chern2011,Rougemaille2011,Zhang2013,anghinolfi2015thermodynamic}.